Broken Nose Compensation | Nose Injury Claims And Payouts

 You will need to provide supporting evidence of any costs you claim, so be sure to hold onto your payslips as well as other documents, such as receipts and travel tickets, as proof of any financial losses you incur.

 This section is intended to provide guidance on how personal injury compensation may be calculated.
-To find out what your potential claim could be worth, speak to our advisors for a free eligiblity assessment today.
+To find out what your potential claim could be worth, speak to our advisors for a free eligibility assessment today.

 Common Causes Of A Broken Nose That Lead To Claims

 In this section, we look at how a broken nose injury could be sustained.
-We can’t cover every possible scenario here so to find out if you could claim in your particular circumstances, talk to our advisors today.
+We can’t cover every possible scenario here, so to find out if you could claim in your particular circumstances, talk to our advisors today.

 Possible examples of broken nose accidents are: